Nvelop

 Activation

-Activate supplier for use.
-Supplier can now receive POs and be paid.
-Notify relevant stakeholders.
+Activate for use.
+Supplier can now receive POs and be paid

-Pro tip: Centralize supplier master data.
-Having one source of truth for supplier information across all systems (ERP, S2P, sourcing platforms) prevents duplicates and inconsistencies.
-Integration ensures data stays synchronized.
+Pro tip: Centralize supplier master data in one system.
+A single source of truth for supplier information prevents duplicates and inconsistencies.
+Integration ensures data stays synchronized across ERP, S2P, and sourcing platforms.

-After invoice approval, payment is processed.
-Reconciliation ensures payments match invoices and financial records are accurate.
+After invoice approval, payment is processed and sent to the supplier.
+Reconciliation ensures payments match invoices and that financial records are accurate and complete.

 Payment Methods

 Electronic bank transfer.
-Fast, secure, cost-effective.
-Most common for B2B payments.
+Fast, secure, and cost-effective.
+The standard method for B2B payments.

 Check